pingcap/docs-cn/best-practices/haproxy-best-practices.md

-   log         127.0.0.1 local2            # Global syslog servers (up to two). chroot      /var/lib/haproxy            # Changes the current directory and sets superuser privileges for the startup process to improve security. pidfile     /var/run/haproxy.pid        # Writes the PIDs of HAProxy processes into this file. maxconn     4000                        # The maximum number of concurrent connections for a single HAProxy process. user        haproxy                     # Same with the UID parameter. group       haproxy                     # Same with the GID parameter.
-A dedicated user group is recommended. nbproc      40                          # The number of processes created when going daemon.
-When starting multiple processes to forward requests, make sure the value is large enough so that HAProxy does not block processes. daemon                                  # Makes the process fork into background.
+   log         127.0.0.1 local2            # Global syslog servers (up to two). chroot      /var/lib/haproxy            # Changes the current directory and sets superuser privileges for the startup process to improve security. pidfile     /var/run/haproxy.pid        # Writes the PIDs of HAProxy processes into this file. maxconn     256                         # The maximum number of concurrent connections per HAProxy thread. nbthread    48                          # The maximum number of threads.
+(The upper limit is equal to the number of CPUs) user        haproxy                     # Same with the UID parameter. group       haproxy                     # Same with the GID parameter.
+A dedicated user group is recommended. daemon                                  # Makes the process fork into background.
 It is equivalent to the command line "-D" argument.
 It can be disabled by the command line "-db" argument. stats socket /var/lib/haproxy/stats     # The directory where statistics output is saved.